appelson/Tracking_LESO_1033/README.md

 ## File Structure

-`.github/workflows/run_scripts.yaml`: GitHub Actions workflow file used for automating the execution of the scraper script.
+- `.github/workflows/run_scripts.yaml`: GitHub Actions workflow file used for automating the execution of the scraper script.
-`scraper.py`: Python script responsible for scraping data from the DLA website and downloading Excel files.
+- `scraper.py`: Python script responsible for scraping data from the DLA website and downloading Excel files using Selenium.
-`downloads/`: Directory where the Excel files are downloaded, categorized by the date the files were retrieved.
+- `downloads/`: Directory where the Excel files are downloaded.
-`README.md`: This file.
+- `README.md`: This file.

 ## Source
+The code written is directly influenced by “Jsoma/Selenium-Github-Actions.”
+GitHub, 2025, [github.com/jsoma/selenium-github-actions](github.com/jsoma/selenium-github-actions).